rom1504/clip-retrieval/docs/distributed_clip_inference.md

 put in same VPC and security group and allow inbound

-##### Download img2dataset on all nodes
+##### Download clip retrieval on all nodes

-Download img2dataset on all node by retrying this N times until parallel ssh says success for all:
+Download clip retrieval on all node by retrying this N times until parallel ssh says success for all:
 ```bash

 parallel-ssh -i -h ips.txt "rm -rf clip_retrieval.pex"